bluekitchen/btstack/chipset/README.md

 **SCO data** can be configured via a set of PSKEYs.
 We haven't been able to route SCO data over HCI for UART connections yet.

-**Baud rate** can be set as part of the initial configuration and gets active by the warm reset.
+**Baud rate** can be set as part of the initial configuration and gets actived by the warm reset.

 **BTstack integration**: The common code for all Broadcom chipsets is provided by *btstack_chipset_csr.c*.
 During the setup, *btstack_chipset_csr_instance* function is used to get a *btstack_chipset_t* instance and passed to *hci_init* function.
 The baud rate is set during the general configuration.